aselshall/eds/HW/project.md

 While you do not need to replicate this level of detail for your project, it serves as a real-life example.

 Please refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas for further details.
 Also, please ensure adherence to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).

+### 5. What is the link to upload the code?

+To upload your code and data to GitHub, follow these steps:
+1. Create a GitHub account.
+2. Upload your data and code to your GitHub repository.
+3. Cite your code repository in your report.
+4. Optionally, you can also upload your presentation and report to GitHub.

+If all your data and code are on GitHub and cited in your report, you only need to submit your report to Canvas.

+If you prefer not to share your data on GitHub, you can still share your code or part of it to demonstrate your use of the tool.
+In this case, upload your data and code to Canvas.

+For grading purposes, ensure that your code is fully functional.
+Make sure to adhere to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).